pineedaa/dotfiles-hyprland/README.md

 # Install

 You can clone this dotfiles where you prefere and inside the folder you can simply execute `stow .`.
-You can install the [stow](https://www.gnu.org/software/stow/manual/stow.html) package with pacman.
+You can install the [stow](https://www.gnu.org/software/stow/manual/stow.html) package with pacman:

+`$ pacman -S stow`